diyhue/Lights/ESP32/ESP-C3_Controller_Board/README.md

  - Two buttons that allow to control the power (short press) , brightness (long press) and factory reset (both buttons pressed)
  - Led indicator for WiFi connectivity (the led turn off once wifi connection is established and will blink when connection is lost).
  - 2.4GHz Chip Antenna.
+ -
+This work is licensed under a Creative Commons Attribution-NonCommercial 3.0 Unported (CC BY-NC 3.0) International License.